-The Other Woman, which publishes in paperback in June 2018, is a gripping domestic thriller about a mother whose love for her son threatens his relationship with his new girlfriend.
+The Other Woman, which publishes in ebook in April 2018, is a gripping domestic thriller about a mother whose love for her son threatens his relationship with his new girlfriend.
 Here, author Sandie Jones shares the story of how she came to write the book.

 The idea behind The Other Woman started to form when I reached my forties.
 I was fascinated to discover that whilst friends and peers were still struggling to temper the power struggle with their mother-in-laws, some twenty-five years on; they were also becoming mother-in-laws themselves.
 You would have thought that they had learnt from their own experience and therefore strive to be their daughter-in-law’s best friend, but incredibly they themselves often turn into the very same ‘monster-in-laws’ that they’ve spent their entire marriage fighting against.

 It made me wonder if we didn’t all have that rogue gene in us.
 I, for one, consider myself to be a sane and compassionate woman, but I only have to think about my children bringing home a partner and I break out in hives!
 We are a five-piece family unit and we’re happy that way – thank you very much!

 Once I started thinking about it, it struck me that the relationship between a woman and her partner’s mother is unique, as it is one of the few adult associations we have that is not dictated by choice.
 We can choose our friends, our acquaintances and our partner, but his mother comes with him as part of the package, whether we like it or not, and there is not a mother in the world who is ever going to think that their son’s girlfriend or wife is too good for him!